alexp616/GPUPolynomials.jl/README.md

 # Polynomial-Multiplication-w-FFT

-End goal is to create library for gpu-parallelized evaluation of polynomials in Julia.
-Everything is in PolynomialMultiplication.jl right now
+Algorithm for multiplying univariate polynomials using FFT.
+CPU Implementation in CPUAlgorithms.jl, GPU Implementation in GPUAlgorithms.jl.
+Some benchmarks on selected polynomial degrees in benchmarks.jl